 Clean up the balcony in advance of cat proofing to create a “blank slate” as a starting point for cat proofing your balcony.
 Now you can reimagine the balcony and make it just right for you and your cat to enjoy together.

-Remove plants toxic for cats
+• Remove plants toxic for cats

-Start by removing any poisonous plants from your balcony that could be toxic to your cat.
-This includes lilies, tomato plants, poinsettias, aloe vera, peace lilies, and many common houseplants.
+Including lilies, tomato plants, poinsettias, aloe vera, peace lilies, and many common houseplants.
 Learn which plants are poisonous to cats and avoid keeping them in your apartment, your condo, or on the balcony.
+If you really want to have plants in your balcony space, consider hanging plants which can be placed where your cat cannot reach them.

-Remove bug repellents and torches
+• Remove bug repellents and torches

-Close off or move garbage and unnecessary furniture
+• Close off or move garbage and unnecessary furniture

 If you keep your household trash bin on the balcony, think of a new place to store it.
 You don’t want your cat messing around in the garbage can, or tangling with the creatures that are attracted to your garbage.